JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 <p>Correct</p>

 ![](6_04_inset_correct.png)
-*The first checkbox is closer to its main control and it is easier to see that the combo box and the checkbox are related.*
+*The first checkbox is closer to its main control, and it is easier to see that the combo box and checkbox are related.*

 Horizontal insets also matter for grouping controls.